UmakanthOS/solution-center/README.md

          - iconFileName: enter the name of the file, typically uploaded to the `icons` directory
 - pivots: the differences between the configurations, choose a unique name and display name for each pivot
 - documentationFileName: a markdown file in the repository which helps with architecture diagrams and addditional resources for deployment (2nd tab of solution).
-- options: the details for each configuration.
+- configurations: the details for each configuration.
    - id: Vertical column unique ID.
    - title: Vertical column header 1.
    - templateFileName: The ARM JSON with parameters specified.
 This will auto-load a create flow once the user selects your configuration.